Can Cats Eat Carrots? Benefits and Precautions

 My cat Watson likes cooked green beans.
 I give him a few pieces from time to time for an added dose of fiber.
 You can also use cooked green beans as a kitty treat alternative.

-Steamed asparagus is healthy and safe for cats.
+Steamed asparagus is healthy and safe for cats to eat.
 However, you shouldn’t give it to felines suffering from kidney or liver problems.

 Chopped spinach is rich in Vitamins A, C, and K. But like asparagus, you shouldn’t give it to cats with kidney issues.